HeinThuAung-11/AI-Health-Assistant/README.md

 ---

 **This project demonstrates proficiency in modern full-stack development, AI/ML integration, cloud deployment, and solving real-world healthcare challenges with technology.** 🏆
+---

+### 📜 License & Usage
+© 2025 Su Phyu Sin Htet and Hein Thu Aung.
+All Rights Reserved.

+This AI Health Assistant project was collaboratively developed by Su Phyu Sin Htet and Hein Thu Aung.
+It is protected as original intellectual property.

+You may view, read, and cite this repository for educational or research purposes only.
+Any reproduction, redistribution, modification, or commercial use of this project, its source code, trained models, or design assets without prior written consent from both authors is strictly prohibited.

+For collaboration or licensing discussions, please contact the authors directly.